wp-plugins/absolute-privacy/readme.txt

 4. Approval is easy: click the link in the approval pending email and press approve

 == Changelog ==

+= 2.0.3 =
+*fixed inability to transfer old plugin settings from v1.3

+= 2.0.1 =
+*fixed fatal error due to bad file reference

+= 2.0 =
+*3.0.x+ required
+*Complete code rewrite.
+I rewrote the entire plugin from object oriented to procedural as this made more sense to me for this plugin.
+It should be much easier for others to modify and read through the code.
+No need for overkill here.
+*Two different privacy methods: complete lockdown and members area.
+Complete lockdown functions like the plugin did previously, the entire site will be password protected.
+Members area allows you protect a specific page (and all subpages).

 = 1.3 =
 * added ability to control RSS feeds.
 Feeds can be disabled, enabled, limited to headlines, or limited to a predefined number of characters